Leit-motif/gnosis-rag/README.md

 - **Rich Query Capabilities**: Search by natural language, tags, and date ranges
 - **Theme Analysis**: Discover recurring patterns and themes in your notes
 - **Conversation Memory**: Maintains context across chat sessions for more coherent interactions
+- **Save Conversations**: Save your ChatGPT conversations directly to your daily notes

 ## Prerequisites

 - Python 3.8+
 - An OpenAI API key (for GPT-4 and embeddings)
 - An Obsidian vault
-- ngrok (for local development) or a hosting service
+- Cloudflare Tunnel (for local development with a stable URL) or a hosting service

 ## Installation